 Copies of the Nevada Revised Statutes, pertaining to delinquent taxes, are available for review at the Douglas County Library and they are also available on the Internet at www.leg.state.nv.us.

-Please disregard this notice if you have already paid your fourth installment!
-As a reminder, Douglas County Fiscal Year 2018-19 Property Taxes, … [Read More...]
+Please note, if you have paid your 4th installment, please kindly disregard this notice!
+As a reminder, Douglas County Fiscal Year 2019-20 Property … [Read More...]